Strabismus & Pediatrics

 Strabismus refers to misaligned eyes.
 If the eyes turn inward (crossed), it is called esotropia.
 If the eyes turn outward (wall-eyed), it is called exotropia.
 One eye can be higher than the other, called hypertropia (for the higher eye) or hypotropia (for the lower eye).

-Strabismus can be subtle or obvious, intermittent (occurring occasionally) or constant.
+Strabismus can be subtle or obvious, intermittent or constant.
 It can affect one eye only or alternate between the eyes.
 Children and adults can develop strabismus.